RedSnip8/news-log-analysis/README.md

     ROUND((count(case when status != '200 OK' then 1 end) * 100.0)::numeric
     / count(*),2) AS error_percent from log group by time::date;
 ```
+>This selects the time from the log table and converts the timestamp timezone format into a date in order to group the status coeds by daily periods.
+The count of each row is then selected to track all requests even if they did not return a status code for some reason in lieu a count(status) as it is reasonable that a null would be considered an error for later use.
+Also selected is the rounded product of a count of all non "200 OK" status codes divided by the total logged rows.
+The return value is set to numerical format and up to 2 decimal places.
+The errors_percent is by 00.00% format.